FK Morava 1918

-FK Morava Ćuprija (ФК Морава Ћуприја) is a football club based in Ćuprija, Serbia.
-They compete in the Zone League West, the fourth tier of the national league system.
+FK Morava 1918 (ФК Морава 1918) is a football club based in Ćuprija, Serbia.
+They compete in the Serbian League East, the third tier of the national league system.

 History

 The club participated in the Second League of Serbia and Montenegro in the 2003–04 season, but suffered relegation to the Serbian League East.
 After winning the Pomoravlje-Timok Zone League in the 2011–12 season, they were promoted back to the Serbian League East.